retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. _explain_describe_params:

-``session_col`` parameter is optional and points to an eventstream column which contains session ids (``session_id`` is the default value).
-If such a column defined, session statistics is also included.
+``session_col`` parameter is optional and points to the eventstream column that contains session ids (``session_id`` is the default value).
+If such a column is defined, session statistics are also included.
-Otherwise the the values related to sessions are not displayed.
+Otherwise the values related to sessions are not displayed.

-There is one more parameter - ``raw_events_only`` (default False) that could be useful if the preprocessing was started and some ``synthetic_events`` were added to the eventstream.
-Because those events affect all "step-statistics".
+There is one more parameter - ``raw_events_only`` (default False) that could be useful if the preprocessing was started and some ``synthetic_events`` were added to the eventstream, note that those events affect all "step-statistics".

-Now let's go through main blocks and take a closer look at some of the metrics:
+Now let us go through the main blocks and take a closer look at some of the metrics:

 **overall**

-By ``eventstream start`` and ``eventstream end`` in the "Overall" block we mean timestamps of the first event and the last events in the eventstream correspondingly. ``eventstream length`` is a time distance between event stream start and end.
+By ``eventstream start`` and ``eventstream end`` in the "Overall" block we denote timestamps of the first event and the last event in the eventstream correspondingly. ``eventstream length`` is the time distance between event stream start and end.

 **path/session length time** and **path/session length steps**

-Show some time-based  statistics over user paths and sessions.
+These two blocks show some time-based  statistics over user paths and sessions.
 Blocks "path/session_length_time" and "path/session length steps" provide similar information on the length of users paths and sessions correspondingly, but the former is calculated in days and the latter in the number of events.

-Also it is important to mention that all "step-statistics" rounded to the 2nd decimal place digit.
-And "time-statistics" - to seconds.
+It is important to mention that all "step-statistics" are rounded to the 2nd decimal place digit and "time-statistics" - to seconds.
 This is also true for the following method.

 Describe events
 ^^^^^^^^^^^^^^^

-The next :py:meth:`describe_events()<retentioneering.eventstream.eventstream.Eventstream.describe_events>`
+The :py:meth:`describe_events()<retentioneering.eventstream.eventstream.Eventstream.describe_events>`
-method could provide event-level statistics about our data:
+method provides event-level statistics about our data.

 **The output consists of three main blocks:**

-#. basic statistics
+#. **basic statistics**
 #. full user-path statistics
     - time to first occurrence (FO) of each event
     - steps to first occurrence (FO) of each event